GabP404/Data-structures-and-algorithms-DSA-/README.md

 - Present but misplaced.
 - Not present in the reference word.

-The project applies **efficient algorithms** and uses data structures such as **tries** and **hash tables** to handle large sets of words and ensure fast lookups, dynamic updates, and real-time feedback processing.
+The project applies **efficient algorithms** and uses data structures such as **tries** to handle large sets of words and ensure fast lookups, dynamic updates, and real-time feedback processing.

 ## Features